CHS-Intro-To-Coding/Fall2018/README.md

 2. Moving
 * can you move the cat?
 * can you reset the cat's position?
-* turn the cat around, have it move to right of the screen, and then have it move to the left of the screen
+* turn the cat around, have it move to right of the screen, and then have it move to the left of the screen.
 * how big is the screen, in cat steps?
 * what are some of the other ways to move, found under blue "Motion"?
 3. Lines
 * can you draw a line (cat disappears, pen, move)?
 * can you draw two lines that aren't connected?
-* try making a tic tac toe board
+* make a tic tac toe board.
 4. Turning
 * can you draw a right angle (pen, move, turn)?
 * can you make a triangle with each side the correct length?